404 pages can be the worst.

 Are there any examples of sites doing the branding thing well?

-Blizzard and Urban Outfitter nail the “talk in the language of your customer” bit.
+Blizzard Entertainment and Urban Outfitters nail the “talk in the language of your customer” bit.
 They know the 404 can be annoying, but they create a “moment” to share with you.

 Here’s what Blizzard does when it sees a funky URL: